 FIRE is a novel path to life replete with varying stages, you’re used to taking the road less traveled.
 Work through what the purpose of your “trip to the bar” is, and find a solution to that purpose that is healthier for your wallet and your life.

 Instead of the bar, maybe you and your friends get together and DIY brew your own cider or beer.
 That’s a hobby that’s going to take a few gatherings to get together and produce, then hopefully several more gatherings to consume and enjoy.

 It could be the start of a hobby you develop a serious interest in for years.
 Just be careful if you’re thinking about turning that hobby into a business down the line.

 If you’re longing for a trip to Japan you envision with your partner a decade from now when you’re retired, find a way to take a bite of that now.
 Getting a taste might help motivate you to stay on track while satisfying you enough to be contented.

-Sit down together and watch a few travel shows to Japan.
-Research where exactly you want to go and what you want to do, start making the plan now while you have time.
+Sit down together and watch a few travel shows about Japan.
+Research where exactly you want to go and what you want to do, and start making the plan now while you have time.

 Might a staycation satiate your desire to escape routine for a little while?

 Could you take a shorter trip to Japan next year?